Tom Worthington (footballer)

-Thomas Worthington (born 1866; date of death unknown), commonly known as Tom Worthington, was a Welsh footballer who played as a midfielder and made one appearance for the Wales national team.
+Thomas Worthington (born 1866; date of death unknown) was a Welsh footballer who played as a midfielder and made one appearance for the Wales national team.

 Career

 Worthington made his first and only international appearance for Wales on 24 March 1894 in the 1893–94 British Home Championship against Scotland.
 The away match, which took place in Kilmarnock, finished as a 2–5 loss for Wales.